uma-dev/spring-boot-notes/notes.md

 - **Boilerplate code**: Unit of repetitive sections of code that have to be included in many places with little or no alteration.
 - **AOP**: Aspect Oriented Programming.
 - **Spring Bean**: Is a regular Java class that is managed by Spring
+- **Singleton**: In programming, a singleton is a design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance.
+In other words, a singleton class ensures that there is only one instance of the class created during the lifetime of the program and provides a way to access that instance from anywhere in the code.

 ## Deployment